truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 Find archived versions of the code used to clean this data: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3678854.svg)](https://doi.org/10.5281/zenodo.3678854)

+## Most current data releases
+The cleaned data have been updated since publication of the methods paper (early 2020) discussed throughout this repository.
+The most current cleaned data can be found in `data/release_2020_Oct/` and corresponds to 5 full years of cleaned data spanning from 2 July 2015 through 1 July 2020 and follow the methods discussed in the paper exactly.
+Additionally, we have modified the method to incorporate subregion level data for the balancing authorities that provide this and provide 2 full years of cleaned data spanning 1 October 2018 through 30 September 2020 in the `data/release_2020_Oct_include_subregions/` directory.
+Details of both updates can be found in README files at the paths above.

 ## Overview and Citation
 The raw hourly electricity demand data queried from the